mostafamilani/chase-termination/README.md

 ```
 java -jar chase-termination.jar -f rules.txt -d dbname -u username -p password -v
 ```
 Note that the chase-based algorithm requires an extensional database that is specified in the command.
 We use the scenario with OWL ontologies to compare our termination algorithms with this baseline.
-The results show significant performance difference for ontologies that both algorithms could successfully decide chase termination.
-For 28% of the OWL ontologies, the chase-base algorithm fails to decide due to running out of memory.
+The results show our algorithm for chase termination runs ~37 times faster that the chase-based baseline algorithm for ~72% of the OWL ontologies that both algorithms could successfully decide chase termination.
+For ~28% of the ontologies, the chase-base algorithm fails to decide due to running out of memory.

 [^1]: Calautti, Marco, Mostafa Milani, and Andreas Pieris.
 "Semi-Oblivious Chase Termination for Linear Existential Rules: An Experimental Study." arXiv preprint arXiv:2303.12851 (2023).
 [^2]: https://github.com/karmaresearch/vlog